burntsouup/JavaScript/3 - Errors.md

         }
         ```

-        :warning: `exceptionVariable` (optional) - holds the exception value; typically the value specified by the `throw` statement
+        :bulb: `exceptionVariable` (optional) - holds the exception value; typically the value specified by the `throw` statement

-        :warning: use the `finally` block to make your script fail gracefully
+        :bulb: use the `finally` block to make your script fail gracefully